PranavKoduri/Meteor-Rush-Installer/README.md

 ## Download

 The game is available on both Mac and Windows.
-Both platforms have 3 window sizes you can choose from:
-- 640 x 480
-- 960 x 720
-- 1280 x 960

-All 6 download options are available on the right side of this page under the "Releases" section.
+Both download options are available on the right side of this page under the "Releases" section.

 ### Windows

 Download and run the installer to play the game.
-It'll give you the option of where to save the game, if you want to add it to your start menu, and an option to add a desktop shortcut.
+It'll give you the options of where to save the game, if you want to add it to your start menu, and if you want to add a desktop shortcut.

 ### Mac